-The GRSTM Glass Balustrade Guard System for Monolithic Tempered Glass Applications, described in Sections 2.0 through 7.0 of the evaluation report ESR-3269, complies with CRC Chapter 3, provided the design and installation are in accordance with the 2015 International Residential Code® (IRC) provisions noted in the evaluation report.
+The GRSTM Glass Balustrade Guard System for Monolithic Tempered Glass Applications, described in Sections 2.0 through 7.0 of the evaluation report ESR-3269, complies with CRC Chapter 3, provided the design and installation are in accordance with the 2021 and 2018 International Residential Code® (IRC) provisions, respectively, noted in the evaluation report and the additional requirements of CRC Chapter 3.

-This supplement expires concurrently with the evaluation report, reissued November 2021.
+This supplement expires concurrently with the evaluation report, reissued November 2024.